greenonline/SevenSegmentSL1255Lite/documentation/Readme.txt

 Please enjoy using this library.

 If you would prefer to employ a more heavy weight version of this library that has not been cut down, for memory economics, please consider using SevenSegmentSL1255.
-It may be a little heavyweight, as it is an "everything-but-the-kitchen-sink" type library, with many member methods overridden and duplicated with different function names, in order to accommodate new Arduino users, by adhering to Arduino naming standards and conventions, as well as some non standard functions, included for the convenience, and amusement, of advanced users.
+It may be a little heavy weight, as it is an "everything-but-the-kitchen-sink" type library, with many member methods overridden and duplicated with different function names, in order to accommodate new Arduino users, by adhering to Arduino naming standards and conventions, as well as some non standard functions, included for the convenience, and amusement, of advanced users.

 Known Issues
 ============